 Can I leave out the Instant Clearjel?

-Without the Instant Clearjel it will still be very delicious, but the mousse and whipped cream will not be nearly as thick as in my photos.
 Be sure to refrigerate the pie for at least 2 hours so the cream cheese in the mousse has time to firm up.

-Can this Pumpkin Cream Pie be frozen?
+Can this Pumpkin Cream Cheese Pie be frozen?

 While you can freeze the pie leftovers, I don't really recommend freezing the completed pie before serving, as the pumpkin pie texture changes just slightly, and the pie can separate slightly from the crust.
 The flavor, however, should not be affected when freezing.